 - Scholarship can be taken in the UK

-Eligible Countries: International students can apply for these endowments.
+Eligible Countries: International students can apply for these scholarships.

-Entrance Requirements: The studentships are awarded on the strength of applicant portfolios and interviews as determined by course staff at the time of interview.
+Entrance Requirements: Scholarships are awarded on the strength of applicant portfolios and interviews as determined by course staff at the time of interview.
 To be eligible, students must have overseas fee status and join NUA on three and four-year programmes or postgraduate courses.
-The student must also take their place and submit a funding form to the International Office by the relevant deadline, agreeing to all associated terms and conditions in the process.
-Advanced entry students are not eligible for the general scholarships, though they can apply for the country-specific opportunities in some instances.
+The student must also take their place and submit a scholarship form to the International Office by the relevant deadline, agreeing to all associated terms and conditions in the process.
+Advanced entry students are not eligible for the general scholarships, though they can apply for the country-specific scholarships in some instances.

 English Language Requirements: NUA requires all students to satisfy the English language requirements set by UK Visa and Immigration.
 Typically students are asked to achieve an overall score of 6.0 with 5.5 in each section of the UKVI approved IELTS exam.
 Exams must be taken at an approved test centre and be no more than two years old when the visa application is submitted.